dddrrreee/cs49n-19spr/labs/0-blink/README.md

   7. Plug the SD card into your pi
   8. plug in the USB-TTY to your USB to power the pi.

-It should be blinking.
+The LED should be blinking.
 If you get this working, please help anyone else that is stuck so we all kind of stay about the same speed.

 Troubleshooting:
+   0. First try to trouble shooting from part 1.
    1. If it's not blinking, swap in someone else's card that is working.
    2. If that works, compare their SD card to yours.
    3. If that doesn't work, try your card in their rpi.